jyjoshi/makemore/Notes.md

 ### Important Observations

-Always remember, the end goal is to calculate the gradient of loss with respect to each parameter that has contributed to the loss.
+Always remember the end goal is to calculate the gradient of loss with respect to each parameter that has contributed to the loss.
-Hence, only the parameters that have CONTRIBUTED to the accumulation of loss will get affected.
+Hence, only the parameters that have CONTRIBUTED to the accumulation of loss will be affected.
 This makes finding the derivatives a lot more intuitive.

 Rely on dimensionality matching to compute the gradients.